[FinalBuilder Professional Edition]

 |•||Tagged Image File Format (*.tiff)|

 The Image Manipulation action can either use a FileSet, or you can specify a single image file.
 If you want to operate on all files in a certain directory, then you need to create a FileSet using the FileSet Define action.

-There are three options for the output of the image once it has been transformed in some way:
+There are three options for the output of the image once it has been manipulated in some way:

 Output to New Directory : This option will leave your source files untouched, and will create new files in the chosen directory.
 The preserve output directory option can be useful when using a FileSet that includes multiple directories - the directory structure of the source files will be recreated under the new directory.
 Only the directories deeper than the Base Directory in the FileSet will be recreated.
 The Fail if File already exists option will abort the action if the output file already exists and files already processed will remain.

 Output to New File Name : This option can only be used when the source image is a single file.
 This option allows you to rename the output file.
 The extension will be generated automatically depending on the output format chosen.